joedougherty/buildaspider/docs/BFS.rst

 .. image:: assets/jd-index.png

+This is a small site with a simple structure.

 -----

 If we think of **https://joedougherty.github.io** as the root, we can imagine the other pages as its children nodes.